top of page

 Graphite Sketch

 To begin a portrait, I first measure and cut the paper to size using a ruler and paper cutter.
-Next, I draw a light sketch of the subject with a graphite pencil, mapping out the facial features and dark and light areas of the image.
-To do this, I typically use a mix of freehanding and the grid method, and sometimes a projector for larger pieces in order to get the correct proportions, ensuring that the drawing will be as accurate as possible.
-After I complete the graphite sketch, I will send a photo for you to approve before I get started with colored pencils.
+Next, I sketch the subject with a graphite pencil, mapping out the facial features and dark and light areas of the image.
+To do this, I typically use a mix of free-handing and the grid method.
+I will also sometimes use an art projector for larger or more complex pieces in order to get the exact proportions.
+Once I complete the graphite sketch, I will send a photo to be approved before I start with the colored pencil process.

 E720E3A0-146A-4BD5-8A2E-BF78E7BCB7F1_edi